alphagov/prometheus-aws-configuration-beta/README.md

 - Create a new branch
 - Create a new stack for testing purposes in the re-prom-dev AWS account by following the above set up instructions
 - Once you are happy with your code, put in a pull request and get it reviewed by another team member
-- Once your PR is merged, follow the team checklist for deployment (available from other team members) and record your deployment time for staging and production.

 ## AWS Vault tips